ckolluru/NerveTracker/README.md

 11. Anatomically constrain streamlines button can be clicked to ensure that the tracts generated lie within fascicle regions.
 First, a stack containing fascicle segmentations should be provided using the File menu, Open Fascicle Segmentations folder option.

 ## Interactive Editing
-Interactive editing options are available to edit streamlines by the users.
+Interactive editing options are available to edit streamlines manually.

 <p align="center">
   <img src="imgs/Figure_8.png" alt="Interactive Editing"/>